kedacore/sample-go-rabbitmq/README.md

 #### Install RabbitMQ via Helm

-Since the Helm stable repositoty was migrated to the [Bitnami Repository](https://github.com/helm/charts/tree/master/stable/rabbitmq), add the Bitnami repo and use it during the installation (bitnami/\<chart\> instead of stable/\<chart\>)
+Since the Helm stable repositoty was migrated to the [Bitnami Repository](https://github.com/helm/charts/tree/master/stable/rabbitmq), add the Bitnami repo and use it during the installation:

 ```cli
 helm repo add bitnami https://charts.bitnami.com/bitnami